GetStream/stream-chat-dart/README.md

  stream_chat_dart:
    git: git://github.com/GetStream/stream-chat-dart.git
 ```

+> This library is currently in active development and it is not yet released on pub.dev

 You should then run `flutter packages get`

 ## Example Project

-There is a detailed example project in the `example` folder.
+There is a detailed Flutter example project in the `example` folder.
 You can directly run and play on it.

 ## Setup API Client